Wiz-IO/platform-wizio/README.md

 Simulator - Arduino source codes is compiled and executed as PC applications Can be used for edication, tests and debuging, for working with CommPorts, Internet, Math...

+Your sources can work on each Arduino board

 **A few words in the beginning**
 * **Version: 1.0.0**
 * **Windows - for now**